-Being a woman is not easy, along with the responsibility of looking after the family comes with the responsibility of extending the family too.
-Childbirth is a natural phenomenon and a wonderful experience also but with it comes an array of changes in the female body which at times become hard to handle.
+Being a woman is not easy.
+Along with the responsibility of looking after the family, comes the responsibility of extending the family too.
+Childbirth is a natural phenomenon and a wonderful experience also but with it, comes an array of changes in the female body which at times become hard to handle.

 One such change is the change in the pelvic floor.
 Of course, pregnancy and childbirth are one of the leading causes of pelvic floor disorder or pelvic floor dysfunction, but there are many other causes of it too.
 Give it a read!

 The pelvic floor is the group of ligaments and muscles present in the pelvic region which are responsible for providing support to the organs present there such as urinary bladder and intestines in men and additionally the uterus in women.

 Contracting and relaxing the pelvic floor muscles facilitates the bowel movements, urination, and for women even sexual intercourse and childbirth.
 A pelvic floor dysfunction causes disorders that are not easy to deal with and if left untreated, it can result in long-term damage of the organs or infection.

 The causes are not yet apparent, but can be:

 The symptoms associated with pelvic floor dysfunction are: